Change the weight you can carry

 You can apply to increase the maximum permitted weight your lorry can carry.

-If no physical changes have been made to the design this is known as ‘up-plating’, or ‘uprating’ if the design has been modified.
 You’ll get a new plate to show the change in permitted weight.

 Downplating and downrating

 You can also ‘downplate’ or ‘downrate’ your lorry.
 This reduces the maximum weight it can work at and will lower its rate of vehicle tax.

 Your vehicle will be inspected by DVSA if it has been uprated or downrated before it’s issued with new plates at the new weights.

 Up-plated and downplated lorries are not usually inspected, but downplated vehicles might have to pass an official weight test before DVSA issues a new plate.